-• Classroom Faculty - a Student Survey of Classroom Instruction will be administered in two (2) courses or 40% of the TFM's teaching load (whichever is greater) during the evaluation period.
-The TFM may elect which courses will be surveyed, including at least

-- Non-classroom Faculty TFM's should seek to obtain a minimum of thirty-five (35) responses from the Student Survey of Non-Classroom Services.
+- Classroom Faculty:- a Student Survey of Classroom Instruction will be administered in two-three (32) courses or 40% of the TFM's teaching load (whichever is greater) during the evaluation period.
+As needed to meet the requirement, TFM may request to administer survey(s) in the semester prior to the evaluation period.
+The TFM may elect which courses will be surveyed, including at least two (2) separate preparations where possible.
+The district shall be responsible for distributing an electronic copy of the student surveys to all students in any course being surveyed. - A classroom faculty member with a non-teaching assignment that does not include substantial direct interaction with students may be surveyed using the Faculty/Staff Survey of Non-Classroom Services with the approval of the appropriate dean, in consultation with the appropriate vice president. - Non-classroom Faculty:- TFM's should seek to obtain a minimum of thirty-five (35) responses from the Student Survey of Non-Classroom Services.
 A TFM with nonclassroom duties that do not include substantial direct interaction with students shall be surveyed using the Faculty/Staff Survey of Non-Classroom Services by submitting a list of at least thirty (30) individuals to be surveyed.
 In consultation with the PRC, the TFM may elect to survey additional individuals.
 The TFM may, in consultation with the appropriate dean, prepare a cover letter to accompany the survey; otherwise, a generic cover letter will be sent in its place.
 TFM's with atypical non-classroom faculty roles may employ uniquely designed surveys for constituents within or outside the district, with the approval of the PRC chair in consultation with the appropriate dean.
-The method of delivery for student surveys may be by point of service for individual or group contacts, or electronic. - Small Group Instructional Diagnosis (SGID) In lieu of traditional student surveys, the TFM may elect for student/constituent feedback through a SGID.
+The method of delivery for student surveys may be by point of service for individual or group contacts, or electronic.

+• Small Group Instructional Diagnosis (SGID): In lieu of traditional student surveys, the TFM may elect for student/constituent feedback through a SGID.
 A SGID is an observation technique in which a team of two (2) members, who shall not be members of the PRC, lead students in one of the TFM's sections in a guided discussion.
 The team shall complete an SGID Team Student Comments Report and forward it to the TFM for inclusion in their evaluation packet.

-H.5.6 Other Evaluation Components for Tenured Faculty Members
+H.35.6 Other Evaluation Components for Tenured Faculty Members